 Tours around the islands are mainly conducted in Japanese, however there are a few tour operators that can provide English speaking guides.
 The Ogasawara Village Tourist Association provides a helpful English guide map that lists all of the island's licensed guides and tour companies, and specifies their level of English and whether or not they accept credit cards.

 Chichijima Island is popular for whale and dolphin watching.
 Humpback whales are frequently viewed between February and April, while sperm whales are often seen from July to September.
-Bottlenose Dolphins and Spinner Dolphins are found year round around the islands, and it is possible to swim with them or see them swim along side boats.
-Half day (around 6000 yen) and full day (around 10,000 yen) tours can be arranged at the B-Ship tourist information office or directly through tour operators.
+Bottlenose Dolphins and Spinner Dolphins are found year round around the islands, and it is possible to swim with them or see them swim alongside boats.
+Half day (around 7,000 yen) and full day (around 10,000 yen) tours can be arranged at the B-Ship tourist information office or directly through tour operators.

 Punctuating Chichijima's rocky coastline are multiple picturesque beaches that feature clear blue water perfect for sunbathing, swimming and snorkeling.
 The best season for beach activities and snorkeling is from June to October when the air temperature consistantly tops 25 degrees.